Remo Python Introduction¶

-The library is open source, you can checkout our GitHub repo.
+The library is open source.
+You can checkout and contribute on our GitHub repo.

 Work in progress

 We are iterating quite fast on the SDK design in this phase, which means some functionalities might break from one version to the other.

 Any feedback on the design or missing functionalities is welcome.

 The library can be called doing

 Upon import, the library will automatically check if a local remo server is running, and try to connect to it.
 To launch remo itself, you'd need to run

 The main entities in the Python library are: